-WWE News: Nearly 1,000-Pound Man Known As ‘Pakistani Hulk’ Looking To Join WWE – Will Triple H Give Him A Chance?
+WWE News: Nearly 1,000-Pound Man Known As ‘Pakistani Hulk’ Looking To Join WWE — Will Triple H Give Him A Chance?

 Triple H was speaking in regard to Kenny Omega but then broadened his statement to include any and all talent from around the world.
 As of this time, WWE has made no comment about the Pakistani Hulk and his interest in joining the company as a superstar, and it is not known if they ever will.

-Arbab Khizer Hayat is only 25-years-old and he seems to have the strength of 10 men, but the Pakistani Hulk may never make it as a professional wrestler.
-He is thankful for the body he has and is proud to be close to 1,000 pounds, but he obviously needs to think of possible health issues before becoming a WWE star.
-Speaking of Kenny Omega, Triple H has said that the company is always looking for new stars, but they aren’t going to sign just anyone.
+Arbab Khizer Hayat is only 25 years old and he seems to have the strength of 10 men, but many wrestling fans worry about possible health issues that he should address first before entering the world of wrestling.
+Triple H, speaking of Kenny Omega, has said that the company is always looking for new stars, but they aren’t going to sign just anyone.

 [Featured Image by WWE]